Base (topology): Examples

 The set Γ of all open intervals in $\mathbb{R}$ forms a basis for the Euclidean topology on $\mathbb{R}$.

 A non-empty family of subsets of a set X that is closed under finite intersections of two or more sets, which is called a π-system on X, is necessarily a base for a topology on X if and only if it covers X. By definition, every σ-algebra, every filter (and so in particular, every neighborhood filter), and every topology is a covering π-system and so also a base for a topology.
 In fact, if Γ is a filter on X then { ∅ } ∪ Γ is a topology on X and Γ is a basis for it.
-A base for a topology does not have to be closed under finite intersections and many aren't.
+A base for a topology does not have to be closed under finite intersections and many are not.
 But nevertheless, many topologies are defined by bases that are also closed under finite intersections.
 For example, each of the following families of subset of $\mathbb{R}$ is closed under finite intersections and so each forms a basis for some topology on $\mathbb{R}$: